LydiaVuj/speedstudy2018/scope&closures-notes.md

 * Declarations made with let will not hoist to the entire scope of the block they appear in.
 Such declarations will not observably "exist" in the block until the declaration statement.

 * const- which also creates a block-scoped variable, but whose value is fixed (constant).

+## Chapter 4 : Hoisting

+* JS compilation- Part of the compilation phase was to find and associate all declarations with their appropriate scopes.

+* During the compilation the declaration (var a) is processed.
+The the assignment (a = 2) is left for the execution phase.
+In other words, functions and variables are moved to the top of the code - _Hoisting_

+* Hoisting is processed per-scope meaninf the declarations are hoisted at the top of the _scope_ not program.
+Also only function declarations are  hoisted **not** function expressions.

+* Between functions and variables, functions are hoisted first.